HanLi05/Predicting-NBA-MVP/README.md

 I use data on NBA MVP candidates from 2000-2022, as the game evolved significantly and the general consensus/opinion on MVP criteria changed from the 2000's forward.
 I analyze data on over 10,000 players and 25 different features.

 ## Datasets
-I collected advanced player statistics from [Kaggle]([url](https://www.kaggle.com/datasets/justinas/nba-players-data)https://www.kaggle.com/datasets/justinas/nba-players-data) I scraped basketball-reference for team records for each season, as well as MVP voting results.
+I collected advanced player statistics from Kaggle, and scraped basketball-reference for team records for each season, as well as MVP voting results.